Eden Shopping Centre: Chilterns' Shopping Centre

-Chilterns' Shopping Centre was opened in the 1980s is located only a matter of feet from where Eden is now located.
-With the opening of the Eden Centre, there was fear that business would be pulled away from the centre, as shops such as Marks & Spencer and Wallis moved to Eden.
-However, the managers of the centre were more optimistic. and in October 2004 it was announced that a major store would replace the Marks and Spencer.
-In February 2008 the store was confirmed to be Primark, the new store opened on 1 October 2008.
-The centre started to become empty gradually, with Buckinghamshire New University purchasing home areas to convert into accommodation.
+The Chilterns' Shopping Centre was opened in the 1980s and is located only a short distance from Eden.
+With the opening of the Eden Centre, there was fear that business would be pulled away from the Chilterns', as shops such as Marks & Spencer and Wallis moved to Eden.
+However, the managers of the centre were more optimistic.
+In October 2004 it was announced that a major store would replace the Marks and Spencer, which was confirmed in February 2008 to be Primark.
+The new store opened on 1 October 2008.

+Despite the earlier optimism, the centre began to empty gradually, with upper housing areas purchased by Buckinghamshire New University to convert into student accommodation.
 By December 2017, only five or so units occupied the twenty-nine unit site.
 The site was purchased by Dandara Homes in December 2017, and in May 2018, it was confirmed that Dandara would transform the centre into flats.
-In March 2019, Dandara Homes confirmed that they were still interested in converting it into flats, and were looking to work alongside the council to help improve Frogmoor.
+In March 2019, Dandara Homes confirmed that they were still interested in converting it into flats, and were looking to work alongside the council to help improve the wider Frogmoor area.
+The remaining businesses in the centre were subsequently informed in late 2022 that their tenancies would expire in January 2024.

 Elsewhere

-The large out-of-town John Lewis near the M40 on Holmers Farm Way received some initial competition from Eden, especially House of Fraser, but store bosses were confident that John Lewis' reputation would enable it to retain customers.
+The large out-of-town branch of John Lewis - situated off the Handy Cross roundabout on Holmers Farm Way - received some initial competition from Eden, especially House of Fraser, but store bosses were confident that John Lewis' reputation would enable it to retain customers.

 This has been more than borne out by the fact that in 2013 John Lewis refurbished and expanded the store to include clothing and other departments, incorporating some designer brands into their outfits.
+The House of Fraser store closed in January 2023.